Ur-Solutions/django_scoped_permissions/docs/guide/core-concepts.rst

 Notably, the permission you have is **not** a parent scope of the required permission.

-However, the permission internal mechanism will still match these two permissions, as the verb will be attached recursively to each parent scope of your granting permission when trying to matching the permissions.
+However, the permission internal mechanism will still match these two permissions, as the verb will be attached recursively to each parent scope of your granting permission when trying to match the permissions.

 Other permissions which would have granted access in this scenario are the following: